Thales of Miletus: Astronomy

-Thales was also a noted astronomer, acknowledged in antiquity for describing the position of Ursa Minor, and he thought the constellation might be useful as a guide for navigation at sea.
+Thales was also a noted astronomer, acknowledged in antiquity for describing the position of Ursa Minor, and he thought the constellation might be useful as a navigational guide at sea.
 He calculated the duration of the year and the timings of the equinoxes and solstices.
 He is additionally attributed with calculating the position of the Pleiades.

 Plutarch indicates that in his day (c.
-AD 100) there was an extant work, the Astronomy, composed in verse and attributed to Thales.
+AD 100), there was an extant work, the Astronomy, composed in verse and attributed to Thales.
 While some say he left no writings, others say that he wrote On the Solstice and On the Equinox.
 The Nautical Star-guide has also been attributed to him, but this was disputed even in ancient times.
 (Note: According to Diogenes Laertius, the Nautical Astronomy attributed to Thales was written by Phocus of Samos.)
 No writing attributed to him has survived.
 Lobon of Argus asserted that the writings of Thales amounted to two hundred lines.

 Cosmological model

 Worldview of Thales (left) and pupil Anaximander (right).

-Thales thought the Earth must be a flat disk or mound of land and dirt which is floating in an expanse of water.
-Heraclitus Homericus states that Thales drew his conclusion from seeing moist substance turn into air, slime and earth.
-It seems likely that Thales viewed the land as coming from the water on which it floated and the oceans that surround it, perhaps inspired by observing silt deposits.
+Thales thought the Earth must be a flat disk or mound of land and dirt that is floating in an expanse of water.
+Heraclitus Homericus states that Thales drew his conclusion from seeing moist substance turn into air, slime, and earth.
+It seems likely that Thales viewed the land as arising from the water on which it floated and the oceans that surround it, perhaps inspired by observations of silt deposits.

-He thought the stars were balls of dirt on fire.
+He thought the stars were balls of earth on fire.
 He seemed to correctly gather that the moon reflects the Sun's light.
 A crater on the Moon is named in his honor.

 Meteorology

 Rather than assuming that earthquakes were the result of supernatural whims, Thales explained them by theorizing that the Earth floats on water and that earthquakes occur when the Earth is rocked by waves.
 He is attributed with the first observation of the Hyades, supposed by the ancients to indicate the approach of rain when they rose with the Sun.
-According to Seneca, Thales explained the flooding of the Nile as due to the river being beaten back by the etesian wind.
+According to Seneca, Thales explained the flooding of the Nile as due to the river being beaten back by the Etesian wind.